- RICS Condition Reports Level 1

 What type of Survey do I need?

-The Building Survey is suitable for any type of house and involves a very detailed inspection and report.
+The RICS level 3 Building Survey is suitable for any type of house and involves a very detailed inspection and report.

-The Homebuyer Report is in prescribed form designed by the RICS (Royal Institution of Chartered Surveyors) to offer a more economical survey which will outline areas of major concern in conventional houses.
+The RICS level 2 Survey, also known as the Homebuyer Report, is in prescribed form designed by the RICS (Royal Institution of Chartered Surveyors) to offer a more economical survey which will outline areas of major concern in conventional houses.
 It is suitable for houses of conventional construction and of less than one hundred years old which appear to be in a reasonable condition.
 The report is limited to significant and urgent matters rather than providing all the detail of a Building Survey.
 It also includes a valuation as standard.
 It is not considered suitable for period dwellings or those of unusual construction requiring specialist knowledge.
 Clearly a 16th Century thatched cottage requires a more detailed inspection and would require a more comprehensive Building Survey.

-The RICS Condition Report is also commissioned by the RICS.
+The RICS level 1 Survey, also know as the Condition Report is also commissioned by the RICS.
 It is in a very similar format to the Homebuyer Report, but is less detailed with limited advice.
 While the report contains condition ratings and detail on every aspect of the property, it is an assessment of current condition only, and does not provide a valuation or an assessment of reinstatement costs.
 For homebuyers, the report provides a cheaper way of ensuring there are no areas of significant disrepair or concern.

 Simply complete the form below and one of our friendly team will be in touch to discuss your survey options